infracloudio/fission/Documentation/Architecture.md

 Logger is deployed as DaemonSet to help to forward function logs to a centralized database service for log persistence.
 Currently, only InfluxDB is supported to store logs.

-Following is a diagram describe how log service works:
+Following is a diagram describing how log service works:
 1. Logger watches pod changes and creates a symlink to the container log if the pod runs on the same node.
 2. Fluentd reads logs from symlink and pipes them to InfluxDB
 3. `fission function logs ...` retrieve event logs from InfluxDB with optional log filter